CalleFG/design-patterns-game/readme.txt

 About:
 Very boring shooter.
 Kill enemies to gain points and achievements.
-Enemies spawn in a wave every 10 seconds.
+Enemies spawn in waves every 10 seconds.
 WASD to move, left click to shoot.
 You can undo your movement by holding F.